Smoked Turkey: How to Smoke a Turkey Step-By-Step

-Supplies Needed for Smoking a Turkey
+Supplies Needed for Smoked Turkey

 Before you get to smoking a turkey, get your Thanksgiving supplies together: